 Have you ever opened a book and found the formatting to be awkward?
 Maybe the margins are inconsistent, so the block of text on the page looks like it’s been stamped at an angle.
 Maybe there are strange inconsistencies with spacing or font size.
 Maybe it’s in a font that’s hard to read.
 Chances are, the author could have benefitted from book formatting software.

-These kinds of things will feel unprofessional and unpolished to the reader, and this will make them view your story more negatively, too.
+Formatting issues feel unprofessional and unpolished to the reader, and this will make them view your story more negatively, too.

 Free Book Formatting Software

 If you’re a self-published author on a budget, I have good news—there are a couple free book formatting software options available to you!